All Web Guide policies

 2.4b The fao.org domain, subdomains and root directories

-Please see the document Internet domain name selection, registration and organization: policies and procedures [internal].
+Please see the document DNS entries and sub-domains for FAO.org: policies and procedures [internal].

 2.4c Use of FAO emblem and logos

 The FAO Web Quality Assurance Checklist is the official FAO guideline on how the FAO emblem and logos should be displayed on Web pages.
 According to the checklist, the FAO emblem should always be displayed and always in the banner.
 It should never be re-invented, modified, animated or used as a watermark.
 Any other logo present should appear smaller than the FAO emblem, unless it is a partner organization, in which case the logo must be the same size as the FAO emblem.
 The FAO emblem must link to the FAO home page in the same language as the originating page.